 The CAG Region is resilient.
-Research by the University of Arizona after the 2008 recession indicated that these factors, present in the CAG region, would increase a county's economic vulnerability: a greater distance to a metropolitan area, a larger percentage of public land, and a natural environment less suitable for people [Economic Resilience and Vulnerability in the Rural West, T. Rahman et.al. pg.
+Research by the University of Arizona after the 2008 recession indicated that these factors, present in parts of the CAG region, would increase a county's economic vulnerability: a greater distance to a metropolitan area, a larger percentage of public land, and a natural environment that makes development more challenging [Economic Resilience and Vulnerability in the Rural West, T. Rahman et.al. pg.
 11-12].
 However, the CAG region displayed resilience in weathering the 2008 recession and surviving global market ups-and-downs in key industries.
-In a February 2020 survey of businesses in the region, 48% reported having maintained operations during the COVID-19 pandemic and 13% expanded operations.
+In a February 2021 survey of businesses in the region, 48% reported having maintained operations during the COVID-19 pandemic and 13% expanded operations.
 Only 2% closed permanently due to the pandemic.
 The majority of businesses (83%) reported having adapted their businesses, and 86% are confident their business will continue to cope.